-- waive the one-week waiting period for unemployment insurance claimants, the able and available requirement not already exempted, the work search requirements, and online registration for work requirement on HireNet for claimants who are otherwise eligible for unemployment insurance benefits as a result of COVID-19 for claims beginning March 1, 2020; - 2. extend deadlines; - allow greater flexibility in determining good cause, employer contributions to the Unemployment Insurance Trust Fund, and employer experience rating; - waive required cash or in-kind contributions at the sole discretion of the Director of the DLIR; and - waive the requirement to appoint all persons employed in the administration of chapter 383, HRS, on a merit basis in accordance with civil service recruitment procedures.
+- waive the one-week waiting period for unemployment insurance claimants, the able and available requirement not already exempted, the work search requirements, and online registration for work requirement on HireNet for claimants who are otherwise eligible for unemployment insurance benefits as a result of COVID-19 for claims beginning March 1, 2020; - 2. extend deadlines; - 3. allow greater flexibility in determining good cause, employer contributions to the Unemployment Insurance Trust Fund, and employer experience rating; - waive required cash or in-kind contributions at the sole discretion of the Director of the DLIR; - 5. waive the requirement to appoint all persons employed in the administration of chapter 383, HRS, on a merit basis in accordance with civil service recruitment procedures; and - 6. waive the requirement that no extended benefit period may begin before the fourteenth week following the end of a prior extended benefit period which was in effect.